sarthak0714/MINMAX/README.md

 # MINMAX - Workout Tracking App

-- Motivation: I just hated ui of the other FOSS apps & the data storage paywall so I made one which has a better one
+- Motivation: I just hated UI of the other FOSS apps & the data storage paywall for the ones with good UI, so I made smth which is better.
-- it is a comprehensive workout tracking system with a mobile-first approach, featuring a React Native mobile app and a Go-based backend API.
+- it is a comprehensive workout tracking system with a mobile-first approach, featuring a React Native mobile app and a Go-based backend API (I've tried it on android).

 ## 🏗️ Project Structure